vegaprotocol/specs/releases/3-oregon-trail.md

 - Open source block explorer
   - Backed by a database

 1️⃣ This doesn't mean mainnet happens immediately at the end of this release, just that the features we need for it exist.
-This means that no real tokens will be used on this network.
-This network will still run with valueless test tokens.
+This means that no real tokens will be used before this release, but that a network *could* be launched that *would* use real, value having tokens.